House Plants: Benefits, Top Picks, and Care Tips

 For spaces bathed in natural light, vibrant plants like fiddle leaf figs, bird of paradise, and monstera are perfect choices.
 These eye-catching plants thrive in bright spaces, becoming lush focal points in any room.
 If you’re looking to combine beauty with productivity, fruiting plants such as Meyer lemon and Key lime citrus trees or dwarf fig trees like the Brown Turkey fig are excellent options.
 These plants reward you with fragrant blossoms and home-grown fruit, bringing the joy of gardening indoors.

-Bright spaces are also ideal for starting a kitchen herb garden.
+Bright spaces are also ideal for starting herbs.
 Basil, rosemary, and thyme grow beautifully in sunny windowsills, providing fresh ingredients for your meals while infusing your home with delightful aromas.
 A sunny herb garden is a fantastic way to combine functionality with greenery, keeping fresh, flavorful additions to your dishes always within reach.

 Low Light Spaces: Shade-Tolerant Indoor Plants